Where Are Volvo Cars Made?

 Volvo Cars: Swedish Origins, Global Reach

-Nearly one hundred years and innumerable awards later, Volvo Cars continues to win the hearts of motorists who value safe, luxurious, and convenient transportation.
+Nearly 100 years and innumerable awards later, Volvo Cars continues to win the hearts of motorists who value safe, luxurious, and convenient transportation.
 As a multinational company, Volvo Cars has facilities worldwide, but its headquarters are still located in Gothenburg, Sweden, where the company began.
 The American head office is located in Mahwah, New Jersey.

 Frequently Asked Questions

-Where are Volvo Cars made?
+Where are Volvo cars made?

 Who owns Volvo Cars?

 Volvo Cars is owned by the Chinese conglomerate Zhejiang Geely Holding Group Co., Ltd., commonly known as Geely Holding.
-Geely is a multinational corporation that owns multiple businesses and brands in the automotive industry, and they took over the Volvo Cars brand in 2010.
+Geely is a multinational corporation that owns multiple businesses and brands in the automotive industry, and it took over the Volvo Cars brand in 2010.
 However, the Volvo Cars headquarters, which includes product development operations, marketing, and administrative departments, is located in Gothenburg, Sweden, which is the birthplace of Volvo Cars.

 Where is the Volvo XC90 made?